Genelux Corporation: V2ACT

-V2ACT Immunotherapy is a proprietary immuno-oncology modality composed of Olvi-Vec and TVAX Immunotherapy® (vaccine-enhanced adoptive T cell therapy).
-V2ACT capitalizes on the lead assets of both Genelux and TVAX as a combination therapy.
-The rationale for V2ACT Immunotherapy stems from compelling scientific evidence that vaccination generates an immune response which increases the number of neoantigen-specific T cells in the body and that Olvi-Vec induces an acute inflammatory response that increases cancer tissue receptivity for the clinical effects of adoptively transferred neoantigen-specific effector T cells.
-This generates compelling support for the view that V2ACT Immunotherapy may safely achieve superior efficacies against a wide range of cancers.
-TVAX Immunotherapy provides a unique neoantigen-specific adoptive T cell therapy, with an excellent safety profile and powerful anti-cancer effects on a wide range of cancers demonstrated in preclinical and Phase 2 clinical trials.
+V2ACT Immunotherapy is an immuno-oncology modality composed of Olvi-Vec and TVAX Immunotherapy (vaccine-enhanced adoptive T cell therapy).
+V2ACT uses both Genelux and TVAX as a combination therapy.
+The rationale for V2ACT Immunotherapy stems from scientific evidence that vaccination generates an immune response which increases the number of neoantigen-specific T cells in the body and that Olvi-Vec induces an acute inflammatory response that increases cancer tissue receptivity for the clinical effects of adoptively transferred neoantigen-specific effector T cells.
+This generates support for the view that V2ACT Immunotherapy may safely achieve superior efficacies against a wide range of cancers.
+TVAX Immunotherapy provides a neoantigen-specific adoptive T cell therapy, with an excellent safety profile and powerful anti-cancer effects on a wide range of cancers demonstrated in preclinical and Phase 2 clinical trials.

 In June of 2023, the companies announced the issuance of a United States patent covering the combination of an adoptive T cell therapy/oncolytic viral cancer treatment that is exclusively licensed to V2ACT Therapeutics™, LLC, a joint venture between Genelux Corporation and TVAX Biomedical, Inc.